MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/1/index.md

 - [x] Regulatory compliance becomes unnecessary.
 - [ ] Unlimited gains are guaranteed.

-> **Explanation:** Leverage amplifies both gains and losses; if a trade moves against the investor, losses can exceed the initial margin.
+> **Explanation:**( Leverage amplifies both gains and losses; if a trade moves against the investor, losses can exceed the initial margin.)

----

 ### Which entity primarily oversees derivatives regulations and investor protections in Canada?